Understanding Achilles Tendinopathy

 There are grades of Achilles tendinopathy, the higher the grade, the more the Achilles tendon is damaged and typically the more pain the individual is experiencing.
 This can range from minor damage, an occasional niggle in the back of the ankle all the way to a complete rupture of the tendon.
 When individuals visit our clinic, they often report pain and stiffness in the back of the heel and ankle.
 Often the pain will present immediately upon commencing activity, may warm up and improve a little before becoming worse if the activity level becomes more intense.
 Achilles tendon pain will often be severe the day following a large amount of physical activity.

 One of the primary triggers for Achilles tendinopathy is an abrupt increase in activity levels.
 This can include a return to sport after off-season, a sudden increase in physical demands at work (longer periods of time standing or more walking) or taking up a new activity such as long walks or jogging without any prior conditioning.

 How Are Achilles Injuries Treated?

-Orthotics: The position and movement of the foot through standing, walking and running can dramatically change the loads being placed on the Achilles’ tendon.
-Orthotics can be used to change these forces, reducing the load placed on the tendon, reducing pain and allowing the tendon to heal.
+Orthotics: Your foot's posture and mechanics during standing, walking, and running can significantly influence the stresses on the Achilles tendon.
+Orthotic devices can modify these forces, reducing the load placed on the tendon, which in turn can reduce pain and facilitate the healing process.

 Change Footwear Gradually: Moving from high heels all week to barefoot and thongs all weekend places very different loads into the Achilles’ tendon.
 If you are in a role which requires wearing high heels, ensure you are stretching and massaging your calves regularly to ensure these do not become problematic.